Search here...

 Wining and dining in Franschhoek

-Pierneef à La Motte restaurant in Franschhoek
+Lamb main from Pierneef à La Motte

-Cottage 42 in Franschhoek.
+The garden at Cottage 42 in Franschhoek

 If you’ve ever experienced South Africa’s winelands, you will know how exceptional the food and wine is.
 On our first day in Franschhoek, straight off the plane (Franschhoek is about an hour’s drive from Cape Town International Airport), we arrived at Cottage 42 at around 1pm on a Saturday and took ourselves off to The Kitchen at Maison.